Am I the Same Girl: Swing Out Sister version

 The vocal version of "Am I the Same Girl" had its most successful incarnation via a 1992 remake by British pop group Swing Out Sister, recorded for their third album, Get in Touch with Yourself (1992).
 The group's vocalist Corinne Drewery has acknowledged Dusty Springfield as a major influence; however, it was a chance hearing of the original Barbara Acklin version at a Manchester disco specializing in Northern soul that convinced Drewery and her Swing Out Sister partner Andy Connell to remake "Am I the Same Girl".

 Released in March 1992 by Fontana Records as the lead single from the album, "Am I the Same Girl" gave Swing Out Sister their highest-charting UK single since 1987, peaking at No. 21.
-The track had more impact in continental Europe, peaking at No. 8 in Germany and No. 15 in the Netherlands.
-"Am I the Same Girl" also charted in the United States, reaching No. 45 on the Billboard Hot 100 while reaching No. 1 on the Billboard Adult Contemporary chart.
+The track had more impact outside the UK, peaking at No. 5 in Canada, No. 15 in the Netherlands, and No. 18 in Belgium.
+"Am I the Same Girl" also charted in the United States, reaching No. 45 on the Billboard Hot 100 and No. 1 on the Billboard Adult Contemporary chart.

 Having recorded two distinct live renditions of "Am I the Same Girl" which appear on, respectively, Live at the Jazz Café (1993) and Live in Tokyo (2005), Swing Out Sister recorded a new studio version of the song for their 2012 album Private View.